Gustavolando/otModernCSSGlowingButtonHoverEffects02/README.md

 ## Modern CSS Glowing Button Hover Effects 02

-This is one of the coolest animated button I've ever code.
+This is one of the coolest animated button I've ever coded.

 I practiced here CSS vars, shadows, transformations and letter-spacing CSS properties.